 Using a wide angle lens to photograph my son at the beach brings more of the landscape into the image, making him small in the scene.
 We see how expansive the shoreline and hills are compared to a small boy.

 Show your children interacting with the landscape.
-This is a great way to incorporate landscape images into family and vacation images.
+This is a great way to incorporate landscape pictures into family and vacation images.

 Whenever we get near water, our boys want to play in it.
 They will spend hours throwing rocks or running into and from the waves.
 This is true whether it’s a cold northern beach or a warm southern shoreline.